 Strangely enough, some operating systems don’t support spaces (” “) either, so be wary of that.
 When in doubt, use only letters, numbers, and sometimes hyphens.

-Do Use Short Names That Are Easily Identifiable
+5. Do Use Short Names That Are Easy to Identify

 Since device names are mostly used in the context of networking, making them short and simple is usually best.
 Long names or phrases might be unique or comedic, but given enough time, they’ll just become annoying and disruptive.
 Keep your device names between 4 to 8 characters whenever possible.